 Just like space is important to consider for your bees, it’s also important to consider for yourself.

-You’ll need plenty of room to be able to maneuver around the side and back of your beekeeping equipment.
+You’ll need plenty of room to be able to manoeuvre around the side and back of your beekeeping equipment.
 If you block their entrance, it will create many ruined flight plans!

 Remember that you will need to use lots of your own space to create enough room for your bees to thrive, and for you to have space as well.
 A five-foot by five-foot area is recommended.